ziyaoh/some-kvstore/README.md

 shard orchestraor clients:

-- Admin: unique ID
+- Admin: unique ID, registered
-- Client: unique ID
+- Client: unique ID, registered
-- InternalClient: unique ID
+- InternalClient: unique ID, registered

 replication group clients:

-- Client: unique ID
+- Client: same ID as corresponding shard orch client, passed in
 - Transferer:
-    - Transferers in the same replication group should have the same ID
+    - Transferers in the same replication group should have the same ID, registered idempotently using groupID as idempotencyID
-    - sharding kicker Transferer in ShardOrchestrator should have ID 0
+    - sharding kicker Transferer in ShardOrchestrator should have ID 0, default

 ## Sharding